Forms and Instructions for Registration and Reporting

 Please use the Initial Registration Form if this is your first registration with the Minnesota Attorney General’s Office.

-State of Minnesota Supplement to Unified Registrations - Initial Registration
+- State of Minnesota Supplement to Unified Registrations - Initial Registration *First time registering?
+Please use this form

 All Nonprofit Entities